-Orchestrator installed in either Microsoft Azure or on premises can take advantage of this feature, yet the latter requires you to connect the Orchestrator instance to the internet and Azure Key Vault.
+Orchestrator installed in Automation Suite can take advantage of this feature, but you must connect the Orchestrator app to the internet and Azure Key Vault.

 Orchestrator authentication is needed to use Azure Key Vault via App Registrations.
 App Registrations can grant a series of privileges to applications.
 In our case, Orchestrator is the application, and Azure Key Vault is the targeted privilege.